skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 >
 > This is also a fun way to convey information / disinformation,
 > history, and lore without reading it to the group myself.
 I just
-> hand out this text (which is printed in a nice faux-medeval style of
+> hand out this text (which is printed in a nice faux-medieval style
-> caligraphy) and they players can read it at their leisure.
+> of calligraphy) and they players can read it at their leisure.

 While Enoch translates the text at the library, the Eomer and Thu'fir gather at the blacksmith's shop.
 Upon learning that the party had lost